NATIVE AMERICAN POWWOW AND TRIBAL CELEBRATION: SEPTEMBER 6TH - 7TH, 2008

 Featured Artist Norris Chee

 Norris Chee (Navajo), a nationally accomplished artist, has been recognized at the Santa Fe Indian Market, Eiteljorg Indian Market in Indianapolis, and the American Indiana Arts Festival and Market in Dallas, Texas.
-He currently resides in Lexington, Nebraska where he operates Blue Horse Studio.
-Norris also works as an Artist in Residence for the state of Nebraska.
+He currently resides in Paragould, Arkansas where he operates Blue Horse Studio.
 Visiting schools and communities he teaches them about his artistic talents, methods, and the customs of his tribe.

 Norris Chee